 About

 I am an associate professor of Applied Mathematics in the Faculty of Science at Stellenbosch University, South Africa.
 My research is primarily focused around applied machine learning.
-I have worked in the domains of probabilistic robotics and computer vision for many years, have some recent experience in computational linguistics and reinforcement learning, and currently have an interest mainly in representation learning and resource-efficient computer vision.
-I like working on applications for nature conservation and social impact, and I am passionate about building and serving machine learning communities all across Africa.
+I have worked in the domains of probabilistic robotics and computer vision for many years, and have some recent experience also in computational linguistics, reinforcement learning and deep generative modelling.
+I like working on applications for nature conservation, social impact and public health, and I am passionate about building and serving machine learning communities all across Africa.

 Community engagement